Shaveyy/TwitchSpam/README.md

 # TwitchSpam

-* Follow bot
+* Follow bot.
-* Spam reporting
+* Spam reporting.
-* Spam bot, that evades shadowbans with Tor
+* Spam bot, that evades shadowbans with Tor.
-* and a command to stream a video using one of the accounts
+* A command to stream a video to Twitch using one of the accounts.

 It all works using the undocumented API Twitch internally uses.
 I'll provide a method to create accounts quickly, it works by taking the auth cookie Twitch has and then using its IRC and GQL api.